GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 ----
 # How to Use
-We provide multiple usage modes, including testing on a real device and a model, testing a model independently, and testing a model and a mock.
+We provide multiple usage modes, including real-device and model testing, standalone model testing, and model and mock testing.

-If you wanna to use Xbox joy to control tello, you may use our an other repo:
+If you want to control the drone with an XBox controller, you can use our other open-source repository:

 * XBox Controller Reader: [https://github.com/GaohaoZhou-ops/XboxControllerReader](https://github.com/GaohaoZhou-ops/XboxControllerReader)

 ## Stopping Unnecessary Models

-Before calling a model, to prevent resources from being preempted by an open model, you can terminate the running model using the following command:
+Before calling a model, to avoid resources being preempted by open models, you can shut down the running model using the following command:

 ```bash
 $ ollama ps